aravindv11/Face_Detection/README.md

 # Face_Detection
-I used a pre trained dataset to detect the face , smile and eyes
+I used a pre-trained data model to detect the face, smile and eyes by using haarcascade data.